 Every dollar donated supports efforts across the metropolitan region.

-The Heartland Tree Alliance's Tree Fund supports tre planting events and education programs across the Kansas City region.
-Once your city's fund reaches $1,000 we will coordinate a volunteer planting events with your city forester.learn more
+The Heartland Tree Alliance's Tree Fund supports tree planting events and education programs across the Kansas City region.learn more

 volunteer hours worked